X

 Deigan – Mudded Eye

 Its name comes from the decoration of gold mud on the white of the eye.
-It expresses the fixation of her which is mixed emotions of jealousy and control.
+It expresses her fixation which is mixed emotions of jealousy and control.
 It’s used in the Noh play of Teika and Aoi-no-ue.

 It can be used as goddesses or possessed spirits.